 Welders have distinct personalities.
 They tend to be realistic individuals, which means they’re independent, stable, persistent, genuine, practical, and thrifty.
 They like tasks that are tactile, physical, athletic, or mechanical.
 Some of them are also conventional, meaning they’re conscientious and conservative.
 1

-Welders tend to be predominantly realistic individuals, which means that they often enjoy working outdoors or applying themselves to a hands-on project.
-They also tend to be conventional, meaning that they are usually detail-oriented and organized, and like working in a structured environment.
+Welders tend to be predominantly realistic individuals, meaning they often enjoy working outdoors or applying themselves to a hands-on project.
+They also tend to be conventional, meaning they are usually detail-oriented, organized, and like working in a structured environment.

-If you are one or both of these archetypes, you may be well suited to be a welder.
-However, if you are social, this is probably not a good career for you.
+You may be well suited to be a welder if you are one or both archetypes.
+However, this is probably not a promising career if you are social.
 1

 The specific job duties of a welder vary depending on the skill of the welder and the industry in which they work.